numenta/nupic-legacy/docs/source/contributing/python-style-guide.md

 ### Tests

 Do not include tests in source files.
-All tests should be in a tests package inside the top-level Python package.
-So in NuPIC, `nupic.tests` should contain all tests.
-This allows test utilities and base tests to be imported by tests.
-Nothing outside `nupic.tests` should import modules inside `nupic.tests`.
+All tests are in the [`/tests`](https://github.com/numenta/nupic/tree/master/tests) directory.

 ## Coding Style